-Upon determination of noncompliance or failure to take corrective steps set forth in the Final Notice of Compliance Letter, the City shall provide a written "Notification of Termination" by certified mail, return receipt requested, to the authorized representative set forth in the Notices section of the mini-grant agreement.
-The notification shall include the charges for such proposed action; sections of the contract the grantee is charged with violating; and a statement informing the grantee of their right to request an appeal to the Community Partnership Grants Committee.
+Upon determination of noncompliance or failure to take corrective steps set forth in the Final Notice of Compliance Letter, the City shall provide a written "Notification of Termination" by certified mail, return receipt requested, to the authorized representative listed in the Notices section of the grant agreement.
+The notification shall include the charges for such proposed action; sections of the contract or contractual obligations that the grantee is charged with violating; and a statement informing the Grantee of their right to request an appeal to the Community Partnership Grants Committee.
 In cases where it is determined that the nature or extent of noncompliance is extreme and warrants immediate termination of funding, immediate termination of the grant will occur.